Top of page

 Dining partnered with Babylon Micro-Farms to grow produce that’s nutritious and better for the planet.
 The micro-farm was added to the Pit and grows greens and herbs sustainably indoors.
 Products grown in this farm are being utilized at the Vegan Station, Salad Bar, and many other stations in the dining hall.

-Composting Collaboration
+Collaboration Efforts

 Electric Vehicle Charging Stations